-The table below shows the definitions of the assessment objectives used for both the EA and the NEA overall.
+The tables below show the definitions of the assessment objectives used for both EA and the NEA overall.

-Asses Assessment objective (AO) A01 Recall knowledge and show understanding.
-The emphasis here is for learners to recall and communicate the fundamental elements of knowledge and understanding.
-AO2 Apply knowledge and understanding.
-The emphasis here is for learners to apply their knowledge and understanding to real-world contexts and novel situations.
-AO3 Analyse and evaluate knowledge and understanding.
-The emphasis here is for learners to develop analytical thinking skills to make reasoned judgements and reach conclusions.
-A04 Demonstrate the application of relevant vocational skills, processes, working practices, and documentation.
-The emphasis here is for learners to demonstrate the essential skills relevant to the vocational sector by applying the appropriate processes, working practices and documentation.
-AO5 Analyse and evaluate the demonstration of relevant vocational skills, processes, working practices, and documentation.
-The emphasis here is for learners to analyse and evaluate the essential skills, processes, working practices and documentation relevant to the vocational sector.
+Assess Assessment objective (AO) AO1 Recall knowledge and show understanding The emphasis here is for learners to recall and communicate the fundamental elements of knowledge and understanding.
+AO2 Apply knowledge and understanding The emphasis here is for learners to apply their knowledge and understanding to real-world contexts and novel situations.
+AO3 Analyse and evaluate knowledge and understanding The emphasis here is for learners to develop analytical thinking skills to make reasoned judgements and reach conclusions.
+AO4 Demonstrate and apply relevant technical skills, techniques and processes The emphasis here is for learners to demonstrate the essential technical skills relevant to the vocational sector, by applying the appropriate processes, tools and techniques.
+AO5 Analyse and evaluate the demonstration of relevant technical skills, techniques and processes The emphasis here is for learners to analyse and evaluate the essential technical skills, processes, tools and techniques relevant to the vocational sector.